-AOG was previously a promoter of Oryx Petroleum and, since incorporation, Oryx Petroleum has been substantially dependent on AOG for financing and the provision of guarantees.
-AOG has invested approximately \$890 million in Oryx Petroleum by way of Common Shares and an additional \$100 million under the Loan Facility (from which approximately \$53.4 million of principal and accrued interest has been converted into Common Shares).
+Since incorporation, Oryx Petroleum has been substantially dependent on AOG for financing and the provision of guarantees.
+AOG has invested approximately \$890 million in Oryx Petroleum by way of Common Shares and an additional \$100 million under the Loan Facility (from which approximately \$58.5 million of principal and accrued interest has been converted into Common Shares).
 There is no assurance that AOG will continue to support Oryx Petroleum in the future, including by participating in future financings undertaken by Oryx Petroleum or providing guarantees in support of Oryx Petroleum's obligations under the terms of its title and operating documents and in connection with future acquisitions of license areas.
 Shareholders should not rely on the historical support of AOG or its present equity holdings in Oryx Petroleum as an indication or guarantee of AOG's future support of, or equity holdings in, Oryx Petroleum.